Social Security Benefits for Children of Disabled Parents

 • younger than 19 and a full-time high school student.
 (Being a full-time student at a college or university doesn't qualify.)

-If your child has been receiving dependents benefits but marries before turning 18, the Social Security Administration (SSA) will stop all dependent benefits.
+If your child has been receiving dependent benefits but marries before turning 18, the Social Security Administration (SSA) will stop all dependent benefits.

-Financial dependence.
 To collect benefits based on your earnings record, the child must be your financial dependent (whether you're the parent or grandparent).
+For grandchildren and stepgrandchildren specifically, the SSA requires that you were providing at least one-half of the child's financial support when you started receiving SSDI.
+(20 C.F.R. § 404.364.)

-Parentage established.
 It doesn't matter if you were ever married to the child's other parent.
-Both children born during a marriage and those born to unmarried parents are eligible for benefits.
-But if you weren't married when your child was born, the disabled parent must establish parentage in order for your child to qualify for benefits based on that parent's work record.
+Children born during a marriage and those born to unmarried parents are both eligible for benefits.
+But if you weren't married when your child was born, the disabled parent must establish parentage for your child to qualify for benefits based on that parent's work record.

 • be unmarried